Gcenx/macOS_Wine_builds/README.md

 #### _Please Note;_
 These will function like macOS pkg releases but are packaged within a `.tar.xz`.\
-I won't be providing a pkg installer, these packages include `wine` and `wine64`
+I won't be providing a pkg installer, these packages prove `wine` and `wine64`

 <br>